-I am a Ph.D. student in Political Science at the University of Utah and a National Institute of Justice LEADS scholar.
+I am a Ph.D. candidate in Political Science at the University of Utah and a National Institute of Justice LEADS scholar.
 I study policing and criminal justice policy.
 I am particularly interested in public perceptions of police use-of-force and the criminal justice system, investigative techniques in sexual assault cases, and crime deterrence policy.
-I have published a number of peer-reviewed studies in academic journals, reporting research in the areas of police use-of-force, police attitudes and behaviors, and crime deterrence.

 University of Utah